ogr09/phantomjs_doc_ja/Quick-Start.md

 phantom.exit();
 ```

-Save it as `hello.js` and the run it:
+Save it as `hello.js` and then run it:

     phantomjs hello.js